tensorflow/tfjs/BAZEL_MIGRATION.md

 ### Compile the tests with `ts_library`
 We compile the tests with `ts_library`.
 In the case of `tfjs-core`, we actually publish the test files, since other packages use them in their tests.
 Therefore, it's important that we set the `module_name` to `@tensorflow/tfjs-core/dist`.
+If a package's tests are not published, the `module_name` can probably be omitted.
 In a future major version of tfjs, we may stop publishing the tests to npm.

 `tfjs-core/src/BUILD.bazel`
 ```starlark